Criminal syndicalism: California

-Knowingly associating oneself with a group which advocates, teaches, or aids and abed criminal syndicalism could also lead to criminal liability under the California statute.
+Knowingly associating oneself with a group which advocates, teaches, or aids and abets criminal syndicalism could also lead to criminal liability under the California statute.

 Violators could be punished by up to fourteen years in jail.

 The bill's enactment came after a series of events undermining IWW's public image.

 On July 22, 1916, a bomb exploded in the Preparedness Day parade in San Francisco.
 It led to the arrests of Warren K Billings and Thomas Mooney – both of whom were associated with militant labor movement – and two others.
 The San Francisco public responded with an uproar.

 Fresno and Riverside agricultural strikes took place in 1917, months preceding the California criminal syndicalism bill's first introduction.

 The first attempt of inducting the criminal syndicalism bill into the California law took place in 1917.
 The bill was a copy of the Idaho statute.
-Legislators found the term “sabotage” in the bill ambiguous and did not pass the bill.
+Legislators found the term "sabotage" in the bill ambiguous and did not pass the bill.

 In the same year, the federal government increased crackdowns against IWW on suspicion of the organization's financial ties with foreign hostiles.
 The Department of Justice conducted raids on IWW headquarters across the country, including bases in San Francisco, Los Angeles and Fresno.

 In addition to the protests, IWW was accused of sabotaging Fresno farmers by burning hay stacks and covering raisins with dirt.
 The Department of Justice opened its Fresno branch in response.
-California State Federation of Labor also issued a condemnation of IWW.
+The California State Federation of Labor also issued a condemnation of IWW.
 These events coincided with the bombing of the governor's residence at Sacramento, which led to arrests of IWW members.
 The press began to pose a negative attitude towards IWW.

 From 1917 to 1919, tension between capital and labor grew.
 Strikes and IWW activities in key wartime industries increased.
 The California public invoked a patriotic sentiment and saw IWW as an enemy.

 In January 1919, Senator William Kehoe made the second introduction of the criminal syndicalism bill in California.
 The introduction came five days after the trial of the Governor's residence bombing, possibly to drown out opposition to the bill.

 Governor William Stephens recommended measures to check IWW propaganda in the bill.
 Legislators included his proposed amendment in the final bill.

 The proposed bill would outlaw labor organization which conduct strikes or boycotts with the intent of changing industrial ownership and control or causing any political change.

 Representatives of organized labor, while supportive of the bill's intent to reduce IWW influences, believed the bill could be used to imprison labor leaders should strikes or boycotts be used in industrial disputes.
 Labor leaders proposed an amendment which defined the punishable offense more definitely.
 The amendment failed to pass.

 Governor Stephens signed the bill containing his proposed clause into law on April 30, 1919.